 - EASM142 - Revival and Return: Using the Past from Pope to Keats

 I took my BA in English Literature at Cambridge, and my Masters and DPhil at Oxford.
 Before coming to Exeter, I held a research fellowship at Cambridge University.
 My first book, Raising Milton's Ghost, was published by Bloomsbury Academic in 2011; my second, Gothic Fiction and the Invention of Terrorism, was published in 2013.
 My third book, The Twilight of the Gothic, was published by the University of Wales Press in 2014 as part of their Gothic Studies series.
-My fourth book, Inspiration and Insanity in British Poetry, will be published by Palgrave in 2019.
+My fourth book, Inspiration and Insanity in British Poetry, was published by Palgrave in 2019.
 I am presently researching the representation of health, sickness, and insanity in the popular fiction of the post-Romantic period.